OnsharpTeam/Onsharp/docs/index.rst

 - Serilog as Logging System, each plugin has its own logger
 - An advanced Command and Event System
 - Wrapping Onset Entities so that you can store your data bound to an Entity while runtime
+- Integrated auto updater for the Runtime itself and every plugin, if wanted